zztin/GWAID/README.md

 3. run "python main.py "

-## Expected Outcomes:
+## Expected Inputs and Outputs:

+Figures results and step-by-step instruction please refer to this PDF document in the link: http://bit.ly/gwaid_project_report

+1. Individual Autoimmune disease function:
+  - Input: Select an autoimmune disease from a list.
-1. Individual Autoimmune disease function: A barchart of literature counts and related chemicals appeared in literature in every genes related to the disease above user-defined cut-off P-Value.
+  - Output: A barchart of literature counts and related chemicals appeared in literature in every genes related to the disease above user-defined cut-off P-Value.
 As a review of interests of further investigation of disease related genes discovered in GWA studies.

+2. Overview function:
+  - Input: Select "Overview of autoimmune diseases" option.
-2. Overview function: Return a heatmap and a clustered heatmap for Autoimmune diseases and mutated genes based on P-Value of SNP located in the genes.
+  - Output: Return a heatmap and a clustered heatmap for Autoimmune diseases and mutated genes based on P-Value of SNP located in the genes.

-3. Figures and details please refer to this PDF document in the link: http://bit.ly/gwaid_project_report

 ##  List of files included: